 "The Future of the Book"

 Join us for a discussion that asks “What is the future of the book?
-How does this future impact us as librarians and scholars?
-Will — or should — the history of the book guide its future?”
+How will recent developments in technology and publishing impact scholarship and publishing?
+Will—or should—the history of the book guide its future?”

-The discussion will feature James O’Donnell, University Professor at Georgetown, and expert on the history of books, and Ellen Faran, Director at MIT Press.
-It will be moderated by Ann Blair, Henry Charles Lea Professor of History at Harvard, and author of Too Much to Know.
+The discussion will feature James O’Donnell, university professor and former provost at Georgetown University and author of Avatars of the Word, as well as Ellen Faran, director at MIT Press.
+It will be moderated by Ann Blair, Henry Charles Lea Professor of History at Harvard University, and author of Too Much to Know.

 "How Journal Prices Impede Research Access: A Ted Talk"